danielrshabib/danielrshabib.github.io/_pages/about.md

       margin-bottom: 10px;
     }

+    .grad-info {
+      margin-bottom: 10px; /* Add some spacing between the header and paragraph */
+      color: black; /* Set the text color to black */ }

     .grad-info p {
       text-align: left; /* Left-align the paragraph text */
       margin: 0; /* Remove any default margin to avoid extra spacing */